Service Debugging (VS Code)

 Debugging

-The VS Code editor allows you to easily debug your FaaS service by setting up breakpoints, inspecting variables, and stepping through the code, all against a live Dataloop instance.
+The VS Code editor allows you to easily debug your application service by setting up breakpoints, inspecting variables, and stepping through the code, all against a live Dataloop instance.

 1. If you have multiple files available in your codebase, click the "Source Control" button on the activity bar of VS Code and then select the file from which you wish to start debugging.